Paradeluxe/ezLMM/README.md

 I am a Psychology/NeuroScience student currently doing my Master program.
 My area is Psycholinguistics.
 That is to say, I am not a professional in terms of neither statistics nor machine learning.
 I wrote a lot of scripts for my own research as well as my colleagues'.
-So this is kind of my first Python package (lol I don't even know how to use *pull request*)
+So this is kind of my first Python package (lol I don't even quite understand how to use *pull request*)

-Feel free to reach out to me at `paradeluxe3726@gmail.com` or `zhengyuan.liu@connect.um.edu.mo`.
+Anyway, feel free to reach out to me at `paradeluxe3726@gmail.com` or `zhengyuan.liu@connect.um.edu.mo`!